 Being a mentally healthy dad can feel like spinning plates.
 There are the stressors of parenthood and raising a person without screwing them up.
 Then there’s demand to climb the career ladder, or simply to provide for your family when so much of your financial situation is out of your control.
 On top of all of that, you’re expected to maintain a healthy, loving, and romantic relationship with your partner and model that for your child so they’re happy, balanced, and don’t bring home a significant other who sucks one day.

 Therapy can, of course, provide necessary relief.
 But when you have so many obstacles working against your psyche everyday, it makes sense to have a multifaceted line of defense.
 Simply put, you need a list of actionable things you can do for your mental health every day, especially when you’re too stressed to think about “self care.”
-Fortunately, we have you covered with these 15 simple steps.
+Fortunately, we have you covered with these 15 habits to improve your mental health.

 1. Get Sunlight In Your Eyes Each Morning